What is spinal surgery?

 - Artificial Disk Replacement

-Risks in spine surgery are minimal. that said, the possibility exists and can include;
+Risks in spine surgery are minimal. that said, the possibility exists and can include:

-- Reaction to medication or anaesthesia
+- Reaction to medication or anesthesia

 - Blood clots in your lungs or legs

 The occurrence of risks depends on the condition of the patient and the type of surgery performed.

 Recovery from back surgery depends on various factors such as the patient’s condition before the surgery, age, and the type of surgery conducted.

 - Discectomy - It’s a surgical procedure to remove a part or all of your disc.
 Recovery after this surgery is mostly quick but you may feel pain and weakness along the path of the nerve but it should pass in a few weeks.

 - Fusion surgery and laminectomy - In this case, you can take longer for recovery.
 Healing of the bones can go anywhere from 3 months to a year.